How to Create a Moodle Quiz: Step-by-Step Guide

 Step 4: Open a Question Bank

 So far, we’ve been discussing creating a quiz from scratch.
-If you’re going to conduct regular assessments, it’s convenient to use a question bank.
+If you’re going to conduct regular online assessments in distance learning, it’s convenient to use a question bank.

 A question bank in Moodle is an overall stock of all the questions and tasks you’ve ever created on the platform.
 This feature saves time since there’s no need to create everything from scratch: if you need to prepare a test for a new course, you can simply copy ready-made tasks from the bank.